kahitam/Cosmess/README.md

 -----------------------

 I made this plugin just for fun.

-This plugin for costume session messages according to what we use in Foundation or bootstrap CSS style.
+This plugin just configuration for costume session messages according to what we use in Foundation or bootstrap CSS style.

 Requirements
 ------------